mozilla/telemetry-airflow/README.md

 ### Updating Python dependencies

-Add new Python dependencies into `requirements.txt`.
+Add new Python dependencies into `requirements.in` and execute `make pip-install-local`

 ### Build Container
 **_⚠ See [Local Deployment](#local-deployment) section below for Linux and macOS specific instructions ⚠_**